-Growing Cacti From Seeds 2023 Echinocereus triglochidatus 'White Sands' Copyright 2023 Siegfried N.Lodwig, Ph.D.
+Growing Cacti From Seed Echinocereus coccineus Copyright 2024 Siegfried N.Lodwig, Ph.D.

 What follows are directions on how you can germinate seeds and grow cacti.
-I've tested the cactus seeds you were given at this 2023 Labor Day Show of the Cactus and Succulent Society of New Mexico at the Albuquerque Botanical Garden.
+I've tested the cactus seeds you were given at this 2024 Labor Day Show of the Cactus and Succulent Society of New Mexico at the Albuquerque Botanical Garden.
 They gave me almost 50% germination..
 That's very good for wild-type seeds.
-Various observations from my 50 years of growing cacti from seed are below.
+Various observations from my about 50 years of growing cacti from seed are below.

-You've picked up a packet of 100 seeds of the cactus species Echinocereus triglochidatus 'White Sands'.
+You've picked up a packet of 100 seeds of the cactus species Echinocereus coccineus.
 I want to tell you more about this cultivar.
 The genus Echinocereus is found in the US Southwest.
 It's genus name (Echinocereus) translates from the Greek as something close to "spiny candle."
-The species name (triglochidiatus) translates as "three spines."
+The species name (coccineus) translates as something close to "scarlet".
 This is a very widely-spread species in the American Southwest.
-I think I've seen some clumps at higher elevations in Big Bend National Park in Texas.
-The only population that I know about having actually three spines per areole is around Santa Fe.
-All other populations that I know of have four or more spines per areole.
+There is an isolated population in the Jarilla Mntns. of New Mexico, south of Alamogordo.
+This population is noteworthy because it has many different flower colors, as opposed to the rest of the herd outside the Jarillas that has scarlet flowers.
+There are many or few spines per areole.
 (An areole is the defining feature of the plants called "cactus."
 It's the biological organization which gives rise to the sharp things that cacti have, called spines.
 Spines are modified leaves.
 But spines are not the only structures arising from areoles.
 Flowers also arise from areoles.
 Other plants have sharp things emerging from their stems, usually called "thorns."
 These are modified stems.
 Only cacti have areoles.)
-The "White Sands trig," as we cactus nuts call it, is the tallest member of the Echinocereus genus.
-It easily gets to three feet tall, as the central stem, with 10-20 smaller side stems.
-There is a six-foot stem lying flat on the ground in the model cactus garden at the Albuquerque Garden Center.
-(It's amusing to read the entry for E. trig. in cactus specialist(?)
-Del Weniger's book "Cacti of the Southwest."
-He goes to great lengths to explain why the White Sands trig doesn't exist.)
-There are lots of cultivars of E. triglochidiatus across the US Southwest that are shorter, some stopping at less than a foot for the central stem.
+The mode of growth of this species is it puts up a stem of maybe 8 to 10 inches, maybe a foot.
+Then it starts yo clump out.
+I've seen a single clump having about 500 stems in the desert.
+This is technically one plant.
+It's probably more than 100 years old.
+If you don't want to wait 100 years, treat your plant(s) with loving kindness.
+Water them and fertilize them (combine the two!).
+Don't be afraid.
+The typical E. coccineus one sees in the front yards of Albuquerque are a foot or two (very old!) in diameter.
+In the end, you can just carve off any of the outer heads as you please.
+You own the plant.
+Control it.

-It happens that the White Sands trig is quite winter hardy.
-I have six of them in the ground in Los Alamos now, for years.
+It happens that E. coccineus is quite winter hardy.
+I have five of them in the ground in Los Alamos now, for years.
 No winter kill problems.
 You could actually germinate the seeds now and leave whatever seedlings you make outside all winter.
 But, be cautious.
 Cacti - indeed, all plants - are at their most vulnerable as seedlings.
 It would be wise to put the tiny things you'll have by first frost in a protected place if you decide to overwinter them outside.
-It's quite possible that a seedling that might be one that could not survive the winter when very young would easily survive if allowed to grow larger with protection as it goes through the seedling stage.
+It's quite possible that a seedling might be one that could not survive the winter when very young would easily survive for a long time if allowed to grow larger with protection as it goes through the seedling stage.